-Well, if we take a look at the structural differences – or service offers – of another profession it can help us to understand what might be right for other professional services practices.
+Well, if we take a look at the structural differences – or service offers – of another profession it can help us to understand what might be possible for our financial services practices.

 The medical profession consists of many different specialists and practitioners or carers with celarly defined skills sets and responsibilities.
 Generally their skill sets or areas of responsibility define the service offer they provide, and the degree of personal “service” that their clients can expect.
 In many professional services fields however, a practitioners area of expertise doesn’t define the value they provide quite so readily.
 We can begin to think about the service offering we might provide though by looking at the medical profession as it does have clarity around where each professional sits in the value chain.

-It is immediately apparent that a high level of standardisation in service delivery makes sense when the focus of the discipline is upon immediate delivery of a service, or treatment.
-Conversely, a far higher level of customisation or personalisation is required and expected when treatment is bespoke and requiring more advanced skills or knowledge to be able to deliver the required service effectively.
+It is immediately apparent that a high level of standardisation in service delivery makes sense when the focus of the discipline is upon immediate delivery of a treatment.
+Conversely, a far higher level of customisation or personalisation is required and expected when treatment is bespoke and requiring more advanced skills or knowledge to be able to deliver the a service effectively.

 A further layer of consideration is the expectation of the customer.
 Within this example, a client of a nurse in an emergency room will expect a higher degree of “personal” attention than the same client does when they visit the pharmacist afterwards to have the prescription fulfilled for ongoing treatment.
 Make no mistake: both professionals have a role to play in this process for the client.
 Both can kill.
 Both can cure.
 Full treament requires both on many occasions.